htslin103/Random-Number-Generator/README.md

 Random Number Generator  is a program that generates a list of 10 0000 numbers from 1 to 10000 in random order each time the program is run.
 Each number is unique and must be between 1 and 10000(inclusive)

 ## Tech/Framework
-Microsoft console app with the C# language
+Random Number Generator is a Microsoft console app written with the C# language

 ## Requirements
 X64 Visual Studio 2022 is supported on the following x64-bit operating systems: